 Set up your Realms.
 Within AM, set up your realms and realm administrators if any.
-For more information on realms, see Chapter 2, "Setting Up Realms" in the Setup and Maintenance Guide.
+For more information on realms, see "Setting Up Realms" in the Setup and Maintenance Guide.

 Configure Session State.
 Configure sessions as stateful or stateless.
-For more information on session state, see Section 1.8.1, "Session State" in the Authentication and Single Sign-On Guide.
+For more information on session state, see "Session State" in the Authentication and Single Sign-On Guide.

 Install Another AM Instance.
 Set up an identical instance of your first AM instance.
-For information on installing multiple AM servers, see Section 2.2, "Installing Multiple Servers" in the Installation Guide.
+For information on installing multiple AM servers, see "Installing Multiple Servers" in the Installation Guide.

 Secure AM.
 Configure AM to access external resources over HTTPS and LDAPS.
 Set up secure cookies and certificates.
-For more information, see Chapter 4, "Securing Installations" in the Installation Guide.
+For more information, see "Securing Installations" in the Installation Guide.

 Prepare the Policy Agent Profiles.
 Prepare the policy agent profile, agent authenticator, policy agent configuration, bootstrap configuration for a Java EE or Web policy agent.
 For more information, see Creating Agent Profiles in the ForgeRock Access Management Java EE Policy Agent Guide or Creating Agent Profiles in the ForgeRock Access Management Web Policy Agent Guide.